I walk for several more hours.

 A rabbit, this time.

-Which doesn’t sound like much, admittedly, but once again, this is a demon, by virtue of which something that should by all rights be small and weak – smaller and weaker than even me – immediately turns into a deadly predator.
+Which doesn’t sound like much, admittedly, but once again, this is a demon, by which something that should by all rights be small and weak – smaller and weaker than even me – immediately turns into a deadly predator.

 Don’t notice me…